nik-kita/class-validator-customs/README.md

     > However!
 When standard class-validator option `{ each: true }` is used and `vassalSibling`'s value is empty array (`[]`) - even with incorrect value for `masterSibling` any errors are not happen, because validation don't start.
 That means, that you should validate your `masterSibling` property in any way.

+  * Why so complicated type declaration quote: `(typeof ALL_QUOTES)[number][];`???
+    > This is example of how it may be typed.
+May be you should know better solutions (please make issue).
+But idea is in that you define your values as js constant and then make type from it... it is very cool typescript feature!
+But after such manipulation your type will have `readonly` property.
+So in pseudocode, this line means:
+    `take any element form unchangeable array and make array from them (even empty)`
 # Tests
 I try to support project with tests.
 May be in future it will be separate npm package...
 But for now feel free to use code from `src/decorators/_interested_you_decorator_/*` in your project (copy, change, modificate, upgrade, rename...
 Good Luck!)
 ```